 If you will be adversely affected by one or more provisions of this regulation, you may file with the Dockets Management Staff (see ADDRESSES) either electronic or written objections.
 You must separately number each objection, and within each numbered objection you must specify with particularity the provision(s) to which you object, and the grounds for your objection.
 Within each numbered objection, you must specifically state whether you are requesting a hearing on the particular provision that you specify in that numbered objection.
 If you do not request a hearing for any particular objection, you waive the right to a hearing on that objection.
 If you request a hearing, your objection must include a detailed description and analysis of the specific information you intend to present in support of the objection in the event that a hearing is held.
 If you do not include such a description and analysis for any particular objection, you waive the right to a hearing on the objection.

 Any objections received in response to the regulation may be seen in the Dockets Management Staff between 9 a.m. and 4 p.m., Monday through Friday, and will be posted to the docket at https://www.regulations.gov.

 - Incorporation by reference

 - Reporting and recordkeeping requirements

-(c) Vitamin D3 may be added, at levels not to exceed 100 International Units (IU) per 240 milliliters (mL) to 100 percent fruit juices, as defined under § 170.3(n)(35) of this chapter, excluding fruit juices that are specially formulated or processed for infants, that are fortified with greater than or equal to 33 percent of the Reference Daily Intake (RDI) of calcium per 240 mL.
+(1) At levels not to exceed 100 International Units (IU) per 240 milliliters (mL) in 100 percent fruit juices (as defined under § 170.3(n)(35) of this chapter) that are fortified with greater than or equal to 330 milligrams (mg) of calcium per 240 mL, excluding fruit juices that are specially formulated or processed for infants.